epfml/OptML_course/labs/ex00/python_setup_tutorial.md

 	* Section 4.2 on for loops, as they behave like `foreach` by default, which may be disturbing if you are more accustomed to coding in lower level languages.
 	* Section 4.7 on functions, default argument values and named arguments, as they are a real pleasure to use (compared to traditional, order-based arguments) once you are used to it.
-* Section 5 on Data Structures, especially how to use Lists, Dictionnaries and Tuples if you have not used a language with those concepts before
+* Section 5 on Data Structures, especially how to use Lists, Dictionaries and Tuples if you have not used a language with those concepts before
 * You can keep Sections 6-9 on Modules, IO, Exceptions and Objects for later - when you know you will be needing it.
 * Section 10 on the standard library and [the standard library index](https://docs.python.org/3/library/index.html) are worth a quick scroll to see what's available.
 * Do not bother with Sections 11-16 for now.